sendwithus/sendwithus_php/README.md

 -   Enable debug mode
 -   Make sure you're using the latest PHP client
 -   Make sure `data/ca-certificate.pem` is included.
-This file is <span class="underline">required</span>
+This file is *required*
 -   Capture the response data and check your logs &mdash; often this will have the exact error

 ## Enable Debug Mode

 Debug mode prints out the underlying cURL information as well as the data payload that gets sent to sendwithus.
-To enable it, simply put `"DEBUG" => true` in the optional parameters when instantiate the API.
+You will most likely find this information in your logs.
+To enable it, simply put `"DEBUG" => true` in the optional parameters when instantiating the API object.
+Use the debug mode to compare the data payload getting sent to [sendwithus' API docs](https://www.sendwithus.com/docs/api "Official Sendwithus API Docs").

 ```php
 $API_KEY = 'THIS_IS_A_TEST_API_KEY';